 - Develop more robust multi-factor authentication systems that are dynamic in their operation

 - Have a thorough risk assessment conducted.
 Unfortunately most water companies and others will have a good handle on their physical vulnerabilities, but no clue as to their cybersecurity profile.

 - Have a risk assessment conducted.
-Getting fresh eyes on the scene to analyze the facility and the computers that operate it is imperative, especially now with so many people working remotely.
+Getting fresh eyes like a Water Damage Restoration Company on the scene to analyze the facility and the existing damages could be a considerate option, especially now with so many people working remotely.